Tetrahedron: Other approaches

-Properties analogous to those of a triangle
+Analogous to a triangle

 The tetrahedron has many properties analogous to those of a triangle, including an insphere, circumsphere, medial tetrahedron, and exspheres.
 It has respective centers such as incenter, circumcenter, excenters, Spieker center and points such as a centroid.
 However, there is generally no orthocenter in the sense of intersecting altitudes.

 Gaspard Monge found a center that exists in every tetrahedron, now known as the Monge point: the point where the six midplanes of a tetrahedron intersect.
 A midplane is defined as a plane that is orthogonal to an edge joining any two vertices that also contains the centroid of an opposite edge formed by joining the other two vertices.
+An orthogonal line dropped from the Monge point to any face meets that face at the midpoint of the line segment between that face's orthocenter and the foot of the altitude dropped from the opposite vertex.
 If the tetrahedron's altitudes do intersect, then the Monge point and the orthocenter coincide to give the class of orthocentric tetrahedron.

-An orthogonal line dropped from the Monge point to any face meets that face at the midpoint of the line segment between that face's orthocenter and the foot of the altitude dropped from the opposite vertex.

 A line segment joining a vertex of a tetrahedron with the centroid of the opposite face is called a median and a line segment joining the midpoints of two opposite edges is called a bimedian of the tetrahedron.
-Hence there are four medians and three bimedians in a tetrahedron.
+Hence, a tetrahedron has four medians and three bimedians.
 These seven line segments are all concurrent at a point called the centroid of the tetrahedron.
-In addition the four medians are divided in a 3:1 ratio by the centroid (see Commandino's theorem).
+In addition, the four medians are divided in a 3:1 ratio by the centroid.
 The centroid of a tetrahedron is the midpoint between its Monge point and circumcenter.
 These points define the Euler line of the tetrahedron that is analogous to the Euler line of a triangle.

 The nine-point circle of the general triangle has an analogue in the circumsphere of a tetrahedron's medial tetrahedron.
 It is the twelve-point sphere and besides the centroids of the four faces of the reference tetrahedron, it passes through four substitute Euler points, one third of the way from the Monge point toward each of the four vertices.
-Finally it passes through the four base points of orthogonal lines dropped from each Euler point to the face not containing the vertex that generated the Euler point.
+Finally, it passes through the four base points of orthogonal lines dropped from each Euler point to the face not containing the vertex that generated the Euler point.